Martín Cortés (son of Malinche): Return to Mexico

 On July 16, 1566, guards came to arrest Martín Cortés and bring him to the royal houses.
 He learned that his brothers, the Ávila brothers, and eighteen other friends had been taken prisoner too.
-They were being charged with plotting to anoint the marqués, his brother Don Martín, as the king of New Spain.
+They were being charged with plotting to anoint the Marquis of the Valley of Oaxaca as the king of New Spain.
 He was brought before the judge on the day of his arrest, three days after having been questioned, he sent the judge a petition asking him to either charge him with something or let him go, but nothing happened.
 Six days later, he tried again, and once again, nothing happened.
 Finally, thirteen days later, he was charged with having known for ten or eleven months that his brother and other people in his close circle were charged with planning a rebellion and uprising against His Majesty.
 Alfonso de Ávila and his brother were both publicly beheaded, and in September 1566, the first Cortés brother, Luis, was sentenced to death by beheading.

 However, before this could happen, a new viceroy, the Marqués de Falces, arrived in Vera Cruz on November 15, 1567.
 He allowed both of Martín's brothers to leave New Spain and for Luis to go serve time in a colony near Algeria while Martin was allowed to plead his case before the king.
 However, Martín, Malinche's son, stayed in Mexico.

 On January 7, 1568, Martín was subjected to torture and was sentenced to indefinite exile in Spain.
 His torturer was reproached by King Philip II personally, sent back to Spain, and found dead in his room one day after having met with the king.
 After being exiled from his father's land and his birthplace, he joined the forces of Don Juan, who was Charles V's son, in the Rebellion of the Alpujarras sometime between 1569 and 1570.
 In 1574, the king offered condolences to the children of Hernán Cortés and they were all exonerated of any wrongdoing.